SouhailAbderrahman/Probability-Project/README.md

 # IE 221 Probability - Teamwork 3 Project

-This project experimentally verifies the Strong Law of Large Numbers (SLLN) and the Central Limit Theorem (CLT) using Java simulations.
+This project experimentally verifies the Strong Law of Large Numbers (SLLN), the Central Limit Theorem (CLT) and  using Java and Python simulations.

 ## Team Members
 * **Name:** Batuhan Kara - **ID:** 2311021051